bruna-genz/space-burna/README.md

 ![Bonus](/assets/bonusShoot.png)
 ![Bonus](/assets/bonusShield.png)

 Finally something good!
-There are two kind of bonus items:
+There are two kinds of bonus items:

 1) Extra shooting power: it adds multiple shots.
 You can have up to three at the same time.
 Very handy when there are a lot of enemies to destroy.
 However, if you got shot, your shooting power decreases.